-Python has been the recent favorites for programmers all over the world, as it has gained more importance with the advent of Big Data.
+Python has been the recent favorite for programmers all over the world, as it has gained more importance with the advent of Big Data.
 Python’s seamless integration with Big Data is also another reason why it gaining such importance over the years.
 With the development of analytical and statistical libraries likes numpy and scipy, Python has grown into a more powerful analytics tool.

-Increasingly, this has turned into a favorable language for the programmers with its easy to use syntax and simplicity in learning.
+Increasingly, this has turned into a favorable language for the programmers with its easy-to-use syntax and simplicity in learning.
 Folks who are already familiar with Python have picked it up as a tool of choice in accessing Big Data.

 Apache Spark is yet another open-source processing engine that is built with its focus on analytics (on unstructured data).
 The most reliable reason for it gaining importance is that has a very easy process of integration with the Hadoop ecosystem.
 With its own Machine learning library, Apache Spark has also been marked as an ideal option for Business Analytics.